 Why this research matters

 Some children have mild forms of arthritis, while others have forms that lead to devastating impacts that last into adulthood.
 It can be hard to predict which kids should get which treatments at what times, leading to unnecessary side effects.
-This Arthritis Society-supported study used an artificial intelligence algorithm to help predict how childhood arthritis will behave based on which joints are inflamed.
+This Arthritis Society Canada-supported study used an artificial intelligence algorithm to help predict how childhood arthritis will behave based on which joints are inflamed.
 This will shape clinical practice and inform tailored treatment decisions to keep kids healthy.

 What is this research about?